eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 **Department**: means a part of a company that focuses on one kind of work.
 For example: `The marketing department is planning a new campaign`. –> This refers to the group responsible for marketing.

+### Preposition on

+The preposition on can have many meanings, but in this task, it should be used to show the subject or topic being discussed or worked on.

+`Working on the new software update`-> means the team is focusing their effort and attention on that specific project or topic.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>